mtopircean/essential-oils/README.md

 #### CI Linter

 Code was tested by using the CI Linter web application.
 No issues where identified except the ones bellow which where not addressed as they would have required for the code to be re-written.
-Due to the advanced state of the project and due to the fact that changing the code could have impacted the integrity and stability of the code/.
+Due to the advanced state of the project and due to the fact that changing the code could have impacted the integrity and stability of the code.

 Linter test: